kevinyswong/kevinyswong.github.io/index.md

   consultant, manager, and executive who publicly espouses equality with grandiose words a great many in the highest pitch, she and her family are exceptions to their own principles.
 What about those left out of the meritocracy?
-Ah, well, those are for other people and their kids.
+Ah, well, that's a problem for other people and their kids.
 Ellen Brantlinger et al. observe in their 1996
   <a href="https://www.jstor.org/stable/1163277">paper</a>:
   <blockquote>